For Authors|For Editors|For Reviewers

 For radiological and other clinical and diagnostic images, as well as pictures of pathology specimens or photomicrographs, send high-resolution photographic image files.
 Before-and-after images should be taken with the same intensity, direction, and color of light.

-Original images for blots and gels requirements:
+Original images for blots and gel requirements:

 Authors must provide the original, uncropped and unadjusted images supporting all blot and gel results reported in an article’s figures and supporting information files.